-The Language Variation and Change Research Group is open to anyone at the university who is interested in quantitative methods and linguistic variation.
-We meet for an hour every other week to discuss recent and/or important articles in LVC, particularly with respect to statistical methods.
-Participants from Honours-level undergraduates and higher are welcome, although it is expected that all group members will be engaged in their own empirical research projects.
+The Language Variation and Change Research Group is open to anyone at the university who is interested in quantitative models of linguistic variation and change.
+We meet for an hour approximately every other week to discuss relevant articles in LVC or to present work in progress.

-Meetings are held on occasional Wednesdays from 13:00 - 14:00 in room 1.17 (DSB).
+Meetings are held on occasional Wednesdays from 13:10 - 14:00 in room 1.17 (DSB).
 Please contact the convenor to find out specific dates for this semester, or see the schedule below.

 The Language in Context Research Group consists of staff, postgraduate research students and academic visitors to the University of Edinburgh who are interested in studying how the social, interpersonal and discursive context of language shapes its forms and uses.

 We welcome discussion of topics in sociolinguistics, discourse analysis and stylistics.
 The research projects of members of this group encompass topics related to language ideologies, language and identity, language shift, attitudes to language, discourse analysis, and language contact.

 We regard the communicative and symbolic functions of language variation and language use as fundamental to a comprehensive theory of human linguistic production and interpretation, not as adjuncts to it.
 We believe that quantitative and qualitative methods complement each other in the study of linguistics and we encourage research that explores productive ways of combining the qualitative and quantitative, just as we encourage research that connects descriptions of language use with theory in linguistics and related disciplines.